 Over the past few years, ServiceNow IT Service Management (ITSM) has become the industry standard in cloud-based IT service management.
 Looking back to early 2000, most organizations were using legacy tools from IBM, BMC, HP and so on to manage their IT service operations.
-Over the years, these tools were often customized to the extent that doing something as routine as a release upgrade had become a very costly proposition often times requiring hundreds of man hours.
-With their on-premise architecture, legacy IT service request applications required the same level of investment - including hardware, software and systems support - as any other mission critical business application.
+Over the years, these tools were often customized to the extent that doing something as routine as a release upgrade had become a very costly proposition often times requiring hundreds of man-hours.
+With their on-premise architecture, legacy IT service request applications required the same level of investment - including hardware, software and systems support - as any other mission-critical business application.

-ServiceNow ITSM Professional: The Industy Leader
+ServiceNow ITSM Professional: The Industry Leader

 Enter ServiceNow ITSM.
 The biggest selling points for ITSM were its cloud-based architecture and its software-as-a-service pricing model.
-For many organizations, this was a game changer allowing them to move away from their old legacy systems to a fixed budget model that took them out of the applications support business.
+For many organizations, this was a game-changer allowing them to move away from their old legacy systems to a fixed budget model that took them out of the applications support business.

 Fast forward to today.
-Like its predecessors, ITSM has now evolved from what was once a simple IT ticketing system to a fully functional, enterprise business process management platform - even expanding into areas outside of its core market such as HR and customer service.
+Like its predecessors, ServiceNow ITSM has now evolved from what was once a simple IT ticketing system to a fully functional, enterprise business process management platform - even expanding into areas outside of its core markets such as HR and customer service.
 If you look at the latest release of ITSM, some of the key components include:

 - Incident, problem & change management